gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 The third and final area that deserves special treatment is the **Siri &rarr; Web Search Content:**

-{% image src="lockdown-iphone/siri-web-search-content.png" alt="locking down an iphone: be sure to disallow Siri > Web Search Content" /%}
+{% image src="lockdown-iphone/siri-web-search-content.png" alt="locking down an iPhone: be sure to disallow Siri > Web Search Content" /%}

 Make sure you've got this set to **Don't Allow.**